4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 Additional options (**Variable 1...10**) are available when the *Hierarchical List Box* option is selected, corresponding to each *dataSource* array to use as break column.
 Each time a value is entered in a field, a new row is added.
 Up to 10 variables can be specified.
 These variables set the hierarchical levels to be displayed in the first column.

 The first variable always corresponds to the name of the variable for the first column of the list box (the two values are automatically bound).
 This first variable is always visible and enterable.
 Por ejemplo: country.
 The second variable is also always visible and enterable; it specifies the second hierarchical level.
-For example: regions.
+Por ejemplo: regions.
 Beginning with the third field, each variable depends on the one preceding it.
 For example: counties, cities, and so on.
 A maximum of ten hierarchical levels can be specified.
 If you remove a value, the whole hierarchy moves up a level.

 The last variable is never hierarchical even if several identical values exists at this level.
 For example, referring to the configuration illustrated above, imagine that arr1 contains the values A A A B B B, arr2 has the values 1 1 1 2 2 2 and arr3 the values X X Y Y Y Z. In this case, A, B, 1 and 2 could appear in collapsed form, but not X and Y: